LuviKunG/csharp-socket-server-framework/README.md

 ## License

+**Simple C# .NET Socket Server Framework** (c) by Thanut Panichyotai (@LuviKunG)

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <https://creativecommons.org/licenses/by-sa/4.0/>.

+For more details, see the [LICENSE.md](LICENSE.md) file.